standardgalactic/unfinished-thoughts/README.md

 # Unfinished Thoughts

-Incompletr drafts and works in process
+Incomplete drafts and works in process